 Heading Further Afield?
 Insects in Continental Europe

-In general, the same rules apply to beating the insects when camping in continental Europe.
+In general, the same rules apply to beating the insects when camping in Overseas Motorhome Travel.
 Ticks are prevalent across the continent, and some studies indicate that the levels of ticks in Europe with Lyme Disease are higher than in the UK.
 One of the main pests which you’ll find in the Mediterranean but not in the UK are sand flies.
 Sand flies require warmer temperatures to grow, and there is some evidence that due to climate change, sand flies are beginning to spread further north.
 Sand flies aren’t particularly dangerous but are a nuisance.
 If you’re bitten, antihistamine cream will help with the itchiness on your skin.

 Putting Together a Basic First Aid Kit